yalin-liu/yalin-liu.github.io/pages/1_homepage.md

 ### Professional Profile

 <br>**Yalin Liu** received the B.S. degree in Telecommunication Engineering from ChongQing University of Post and Technology, ChongQing, China, in 2017 and the M.S. degree in Information and Communication Technology from the Faculty of Information Technology, Macau University of Science and Technology, Macau, China, in 2019.
 She is currently pursuing the Ph.D. degree (advised by [Prof. Hong-Ning Dai](https://www.henrylab.net/pubtype/journal/) with the Faculty of Information Technology, [Macau University of Science and Technology (MUST)](https://www.must.edu.mo/), Macau, China.
+She also works as a research assistant at the Education University of Hong Kong.
 Her research interests include Internet of Things, Unmanned Aerial Vehicles, Stochastic Geometry based Performance Analysis, Space-Air-Terrestrial Networks, Reinforcement Leanring, and AI-enabled Communication Networks. <br> <br> **Email:** <yalin_liu@foxmail.com>  &emsp; **Follow me:** [Google Scholar](https://scholar.google.com/citations?user=boJGB9cAAAAJ&hl=zh-CN) / [Research Gate](https://www.researchgate.net/profile/Yalin-Liu/research?ev=prf_act)  &emsp;

 ### News

+* Jan.
+3, 2022, Working as research assistant at the Education University of Hong Kong.

 * August 17, 2021, **Y. Liu**, H. N. Dai, & N. Zhang, "Connectivity Analysis of UAV-To-Satellite Communications in Non-Terrestrial Networks," has been accepted by 2021 IEEE Global Communications Conference (GlobeCom), Selected Areas in Communications: Aerial Communications.